Last modified: Nov. 19, 2022, 10:15 a.m.

-The antennae are ringed alternately brown and white tip the tip.
+The antennae are ringed alternately brown and white till the tip.

 The ultimate case is a trivalved, 6-7 mm long tubular silken case with a mouth angle of 20°-30°.
 The oldest parts of the case are dark and covered with frass grains and detritus, the younger strips are much lighter and clean.